ratnadeepmitra/fake-news-detection/README.md

+# Using Machine Learning for Fake News Detection

 This project is part of ANLY-521 coursework at Georgetown University.

 This project explored the application of Natural Language Processing techniques for the detection of fake or misleading news stories that come from non-reputable sources.
 Naive-Bayes, SVM and RNN-LSTM machine learning techniques were used for analysis and a comparison of the efficiency of the methods was presented.